ibm-garage-cph/devops-plan/01-basis/README.md

 ## Tips

 1. Have a good editor.
 We recommend [Visual Studio Code](https://code.visualstudio.com/)
 2. You might want to store your own notes and various keys etc. We recommend to do so in a .secret file - this file is ignored via the `.gitignore` file, just to ensure it does not get uploaded to git!
+(For windows we have also ignored `secret*`)
 3. You might want to store your own environment variabke values.
 We recommend to do so in a .env file - this file is ignored via the `.gitignore` file, just to ensure it does not get uploaded to git!
+(For windows we have also ignored `env*`)

 ## Logins